mspiker/mspiker/README.md

 ### 👋 Hi there
-I am Mark Spiker, a seasoned manager leading an analytics and development team at a mid-sized healthcare facility.
-My passion lies in leveraging technology, particularly in the realm of healthcare, to drive data-driven insights and solutions.
+I am Mark Spiker, a dynamic healthcare IT leader with a proven track record in the healthcare industry, excelling in Agile Project Management and complex problem-solving.
+Spearheaded innovative data services and development, leveraging skills in Software Development, Analytics, and staff development to drive significant operational enhancements.
+Renowned for transforming challenges into scalable solutions, fostering team growth, and enhancing system efficiency.

 🚀 In my career, I've honed my skills in software development, specializing in C#.
 I thrive on architecting robust applications and systems that enhance operational efficiency and improve patient care outcomes.

-🔭 On GitHub, you'll find a collection of projects showcasing my expertise:
+🔭 On GitHub, you'll find a collection of personal projects showcasing my expertise:

 * Healthcare Analytics: Exploring patient data analysis using Microsoft Fabric.
 * C# Development: Building scalable applications and APIs.
 * Data Visualization: Crafting intuitive dashboards for healthcare insights using Power BI.

 🌱 I'm always exploring new technologies and methodologies to elevate our capabilities in the healthcare tech space.
-Let's connect and collaborate on innovative solutions!

-💬 Feel free to reach out to discuss all things analytics, development, or healthcare tech!

 ### Projects I have led
 The following are projects that I have substantially contributed to.